 Western literature advises against taking Ashwagandha while pregnant or breastfeeding; however in Ayurveda, Ashwagandha is recommended for pregnant and nursing mothers to grow a healthy and strong baby, and to assist the mother.
-That being said, we are not healthcare professionals and recomend consulting your care provider.
+That being said, we are not healthcare professionals and recommend consulting your care provider.
 We are happy to discuss Ashwagandha with you or your health provider to answer any specific questions.

 Ashwagandha is native to India, North Africa, and Persia.
 We grow ours from seed just outside of Portland In Troutdale, Oregon.
 We are grateful to the traditions that carried the seeds of Ashwagandha forward.

-In general, always consult your healthcare practitioner when adding new herbs in alongside existing medications.
+In general, always consult your healthcare practitioner when adding new herbs alongside existing medications.
 Though there are not many contraindications in current literature, Ashwagandha can boost thyroid levels, so take care if already on an existing thyroid stimulating or hormonal replacement therapy.

 Ashwagandha is also known to enhance the effectiveness of opiates and certain sedatives such as benzodiazepines, so please keep that in mind when adding it into your regimen.